Part of the DETECT Playbook ← Return to Hub

 Alert Name Impact Immediate Action

-Lateral Movement Internal IP trying to access multiple Bridge consoles.
-Isolate the source workstation immediately.
+Lateral Movement Internal IP accessing multiple Bridge consoles.
+Isolate source workstation immediately.

-Beaconing OT device trying to reach an unknown IP over SATCOM.
-Check Firewall logs for “Command & Control” traffic.
+Beaconing OT device reaching unknown IP via SATCOM.
+Check Firewall logs for C2 traffic.

-PLC Write Denial Unauthorized laptop trying to change PLC logic.
-EMERGENCY: Potential attempt to sabotage machinery.
+PLC Write Denial Unauthorized attempt to change PLC logic.
+EMERGENCY: Potential sabotage.

 A Note on “IPS” (Prevention)

-While “Intrusion Prevention” (IPS) can automatically block traffic, it is rarely used in maritime OT.
-A “False Positive” could result in the security system accidentally shutting down the main engine.
-Always stick to “Detection Only” (IDS) mode unless directed otherwise by the Fleet Manager.
+While “Intrusion Prevention” (IPS) can automatically block traffic, it carries extreme risk in maritime OT.
+A “False Positive” could result in the security system accidentally dropping the load or shutting down a main engine.

 Rogue Device Alerting